dafacto/esd-fyi/_reasons/04_coupons.md

 When ESD is in contraction—i.e. the TWAP is less than $1—the protocol sells *coupons* at a premium.
 This means for each 1 ESD worth of coupons, you’ll pay something less than 1 ESD, and later be able to redeem them for 1 ESD, when the protocol is again in expansion.

 To pay for coupons, you will “burn” your ESD, thereby destroying them.
-Burning ESD results in decreasing the total ESD supply, which should have the effect of increasing the market price of ESD, brining it back towards a value of $1.
+Burning ESD results in decreasing the total ESD supply, which should have the effect of increasing its market price, bringing it back towards a value of $1.

 Purchasing coupons can be very profitable.
 For example, if you bought 1 ESD of coupons for 0.75 ESD, and redeemed them for 1 ESD in a week, that’s an annualized return of roughly 1,400%!